graffic/dlg/README.md

 Files are organized into two directories `app` with the application and `tests` for the tests of the application.

-The application uses `pipenv` to manage dependencies as an better alternative to a `requirements.txt` file when developing applications.
+The application uses `pipenv` to manage dependencies as a better alternative to a `requirements.txt` file when developing applications.

 ### The service